brown2020/purposefinder-app/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
+3. Commit your changes (`git commit -m 'Add a new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a Pull Request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please open an issue or reach out via email.
+For questions or feedback, please open an issue or reach out via email.